MentOS 0.8.0

 make

 Then, you need to generate a file called .gdbinit placed inside the build directory, which will tell gdb which object file he needs to read in order to allow proper debugging.
+Basically, it provides for each binary file, the location of their .text section.
 To generate the file, just execute:

 make gdbinit